• Skip to primary navigation

 • Once the fish is cleaned, I divide it into 4 portions.

 • I use the Head and tail to make Ilish Macher Ambole, the rest of the portions (around 4 pieces per set) are used in making different dishes.
-This way we got to try different delicacies, yet we do on over-procure.
+This way we got to try different delicacies, yet we do over-procure.

 Ilish Beguner Jhol